Self-Driving Cars Are Corporate FOMO

 Howard Hughes and deep-sea mining

 The story of Howard Hughes and the Glomar Explorer is more than a fascinating tale of Cold War spycraft.
 The CIA needed to build a massive ship without revealing that the true purpose of the operation was to raise a sunken Soviet submarine.
-An eccentric magnate known for moonshots came in handy.
+An eccentric magnate known for overly ambitious projects came in handy.
 Howard Hughes would ostensibly build the Glomar for deep-sea mining.

 This isn’t a case of the technology not panning out.
 It was never real.
 That didn’t stop the media and other companies from catching wind of the operation and jumping on the bandwagon.
 Corporate FOMO.